egegl/NER_annotation_tool/README.md

 ## Accounts

 Two roles: `annotator` (default) and `admin`.
-There's no public sign-up — admins create accounts.
+There's no public sign-up, so admins create accounts.
 Everyone logs in by email.

 Create the first admin with the seed script: